BrightspaceUI/core/controllers/subscriber/README.md

 When creating the controller, you can pass in callbacks to run whenever a subscriber is added, removed, or `updateSubscribers` is called (which handles request debouncing for you).

 Once this has been set up, components can subscribe to particular registries two different ways:
-1. Using a matching subscriber name with `EventSubscriberController`.
+1. Using `EventSubscriberController`.
 The component will need to be a child of the registry component for this to work.
-2. By pointing to the registry component's id with `IdSubscriberController`.
+2. By pointing to the registry component's id with `IdSubscriberController` and the `idPropertyName` option.
 The component will need to be in the same DOM scope as the registry component for this to work.

 Like the `SubscriberRegistryController`, these `*subscriberController`s take optional callbacks to throw at different points in the subscription process.